Seating at Cushing Memorial Ampitheatre

 Adults: $10

 Round-trip bus fare is paid when you board in the morning.
-Please note: Shuttles do not make stops between the amphitheatre and shuttle parking lots.
+Please note: Shuttles do not stop between the amphitheater and shuttle parking lots.

 Mountain Play shuttles leave roughly every 15 minutes from 10:00 A.M. to 12:45 P.M. on play dates from two locations in Mill Valley.
 At the show’s end, you will hop in the Exit Line to board a bus going back to both parking lots.